Current Research

 We find that during the formation of a blood clot, protein S prevents blood from washing away yet another anticoagulant called TFPI by forming a trimolecular complex on platelets, greatly increasing TFPI concentrations beyond values measured in experiments where blood flow is absent.
 We also find that deficiencies in the trimolecular complex involving PS and TFPI can counteract severe clotting and bleeding problems related to a modified form of the procoagulant protein called factor V.

-This research is part of an ongoing collaboration with my postdoctoral advisor, Aaron Fogelson (University of Utah), as well as Josefin Ahnstrom (Imperial College London), Jim Crawley (Imperial College London), Karin Leiderman (University of North Carolina at Chapel Hill), Mac Monroe (University of North Carolina at Chapel Hill), Keith Neeves (University of Colorado Denver) and Suzanne Sindi (University of California, Merced).
+This research is part of an ongoing collaboration with, Aaron Fogelson (University of Utah), Sradha Ramesh Bhatt (University of Utah), Josefin Ahnstrom (Imperial College London), Jim Crawley (Imperial College London), Karin Leiderman (University of North Carolina at Chapel Hill), Mac Monroe (University of North Carolina at Chapel Hill), Keith Neeves (University of Colorado Denver) and Suzanne Sindi (University of California, Merced), Jim Morrissey (University of Michigan), and Stephanie Smith (University of Michigan).

 In our first project, (see our paper on the left, published in Frontiers in Neuroscience), we define a predictive measure of the propensity to enter REM sleep.
 We show that the new propensity measure predicts the length and type of the next REM bout in a particular species of nocturnal mice.
 Our results support the hypothesis that REM need accumulates during non-REM sleep.